JohnSnowLabs/spark-nlp/docs/en/alab/troubleshooting.md

 ### Uninstall Kubernetes during faulty install

-If you have access to backend CLI then you can follow the steps below to fix faulty installation issue
+If you have access to backend CLI then you can follow the steps below to fix faulty installation issue.

 1. Go to /usr/local/bin